aman-konverge/Git-and-GitHub/README.md

 # Header

-This is a demo file for the course.
+This is a demo readme file for the course.